 If you’re an artistic type or if it’s important to you to propose with a ring that’s completely unique, consider collaborating with a jewelry designer to create a custom engagement ring.

 Figure Out Her Ring Size

 Determining her ring size without asking is tricky, but not impossible.
 The most common women’s ring size is 6-6.5, and you want to err on the large side.
 You could sneak a ring from her jewelry box and take it to a jeweler to have it sized, or trace one of her rings on a piece of paper.
 For more strategies, check out How to Find Out Her Ring Size Without Her Knowing.
 Most rings can be resized, so check your jeweler’s resize policy.

 If you know you want to surprise your girlfriend with a ring when you propose, but are daunted by having to determine the right ring style and size, consider purchasing a diamond or other gemstone and having it set in a temporary ring setting.
 You can then have the gemstone re-set into a setting of her choice once you’re engaged.
 We let people have a gemstone set into our classic 18k Gold 2mm Comfort Fit ring, then return it within 60 days to have the gem re-set into a ring that’s the perfect style and size.

 For more extensive education about how to buy an engagement ring, including what “the 4 Cs” of diamonds are all about, and how to find a ring that has been ethically sourced, consult our comprehensive Engagement Ring Guide.

 Do you still have questions about purchasing an engagement ring?
-Just contact us via phone or email, and we’d be happy to answer them.
+Just contact us via phone, email, or live chat, and we’d be happy to answer them.